 Methods

+Antioxidants and androgens concentrations were log-transformed for all analyses.
 To take phylogeny into account, we used the phylogeny from Jetz et al. (2012) available on birdtree.org.
 This website does not provide one unique consensus tree, but samples trees from a pseudo-posterior distribution.
 We randomly extracted 25 different trees from the pseudo-posterior distribution, ran one model per tree and averaged the parameters over the 25 trees.
 For each model, the MCMC chains were run for 220 001 iterations with a burn-in interval of 20 000 to ensure satisfactory convergence.
 A total of 1000 iterations were sampled to estimate parameters for each model.
 We checked that autocorrelation levels among samples were lower than 0.1.
-According to Hadfield (2010), we fixed the covariance structure and used poorly informative priors for the variances.
+We used poorly informative priors for the variances.

 Note that the trees from Jetz et al. (2012) were extracted from the Ericson trees with 9,993 tips.
 They thus include species with no genetic data, and with random resolution of these tips with no genetic data.
 Note however that only 6 species from our dataset (Apus caffer, Bostrychia hagedash, Parus cinerascens, Prinia flavicans, Vanellus armatus, Vanellus coronatus) had no genetic data when these trees were built.
 Excluding these species, and building trees from the Ericson trees including only the 6,670 species with genetic data yielded results that were similar both qualitatively and quantitatively.